codebytheo/codebytheo/README.md

-## Hi, I'm Theo 👋. creator of codebytheo youtube channel.
+## Hi, I'm Theo 👋. founder of the CodeByTheo youtube channel.

 ### Focus on frontend - web developer